 Diversity, Equity and Social Justice Committee

-Chair: Blessing Igboeli, MD
+Co-chairs: Blessing Igboeli, MD and Leslie Pillow, MD

 In support of OPPA's condemnation of systemic, structural racism and the negative impact it has had on the health and well-being of Ohioans with mental illness, as well as the negative impact on organizational leadership and its membership, this committee works to eliminate structural racism and related health disparities.
 The committees strives to diversity its leadership and membership and works to advance the cause of anti-racism, bias, cultural respect and humility through resources, education and collaboration with other organizations that are actively addressing racism and health disparities for the betterment of Ohio.